couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 #### Step 1.2.1 Get Your API Key for LLMs (#get-api-key)

-In this workshop you can utilize API keys from:
+In this workshop you can utilize API keys from one of the following LLM vendors:
 - **OpenAI** (which might need a paid subscription), or
-- **Gemini** (no paid subscription is needed if you have a Google account and create API key on AIStudio)
+- **Gemini** (no paid subscription is needed, if you have a Google account and create API key on AIStudio)

 ##### Alternative 1: Get Your OpenAI API Key
 To Create an OpenAI API Key follow the following steps (a paid subscription might be needed):